jonbruner/twitter-analysis/README.md

 # Twitter User Sample
-In 2013, I wrote an article called ["Tweets Loud and Quiet"](https://www.oreilly.com/ideas/tweets-loud-and-quiet) in which I argued that, although Twitter is sometimes characterized as a powerfully egalitarian, democratizing force, it actually resembles a traditional broadcast medium, with a handful of very influential celebrities on one side and many millions of people with just a couple of followers on the other.
+In 2013, I wrote an article called ["Tweets Loud and Quiet"](https://www.oreilly.com/ideas/tweets-loud-and-quiet) in which I argued that, although Twitter is sometimes characterized as a powerfully egalitarian, democratizing force, it actually resembles a traditional broadcast medium with a handful of very influential celebrities on one side and many millions of people with just a couple of followers on the other.

 In order to write that article, I scraped metadata for about 400,000 Twitter accounts.
 Since then, it's been cited in [a handful of scholarly papers](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=509207419917937138&as_sdt=5), and I've gotten regular requests from researchers for access to my original dataset.
 I'm pleased to share my full dataset here.